Get Schooled

 When in doubt, ask!

-Because there are so many laws to protect teens at the workplace, applying for jobs as a 14 or 15 year-old can be confusing and not all employers will hire you at that age even if they are allowed to!
-The best thing to do before applying anywhere is to get in touch with someone at the employer you want to work with.
-If it is an in-person store or venue, show up in person and ask to speak with the hiring manager and ask if they consider hiring 14 or 15 year-olds!
+Because there are so many laws to protect teens in the workplace, applying for jobs as a 14- or 15-year-old can be confusing!
+The best thing to do before applying anywhere is to get in touch with someone at the company you want to work at.
+If it is an in-person store or venue, show up in person and ask to speak with the hiring manager and ask if they consider hiring 14- or 15-year-olds!
 If not, move on down your list.
 Check out this list of employers that do hire younger teens to get started!

-To learn about job opportunities for 14 and 15 year olds, text #Jobs to 33-55-77 to chat with one of our advisors.
-If you're using a mobile device, click here to have the text message set up for you!
+Have any questions about finding, applying for, or succeeding in your first job?
+Text #Jobs to 33-55-77 to chat with one of our advisors.
+If you’re using a mobile device, click here to have the text message set up for you!

 Find a Job